-I work with babies from newborn through to 4yrs old.
+I work with babies from newborn through to 4 years old.

-Newborn to 4months is generally just setting up good sleep habits, slowing settling into a nice routine for you and baby and making sure that their sleeping environment is established for optimal sleep.
+Newborn to 4months is generally just setting up good sleep habits, slowly settling into a nice routine for you and baby and making sure that their sleeping environment is established for optimal sleep.

-I don't have Skype, how else can we do a one hour consult?
+I don't have FaceBook; how else can we do a one-hour consult?

-How are your techniques different to other sleep consultants
+How are your techniques different to those of other sleep consultants?

 I believe there is NO one size fits all method to teaching a baby to sleep.
 This is one reason that my packages run for the two (2) week duration.
 I have many different techniques and adapt the approach depending on the parenting style and the response of the baby/child.

 How long does it take to teach a baby/child to sleep well?

 Generally speaking, a healthy baby/child (with NO underlying health issues, eg. reflux/milk or food intolerances) can learn to sleep well anywhere between 5-21 days.